 People don’t read, they scan

-Content is king, but to honest copywriters can get carried away sometimes.
+Content is king, but to be honest copywriters can get carried away sometimes.
 With that in mind, you need to take into account the way people read (or scan).
-So focus on the typography, text division and order, to optimise your site to ensure that both your audience and copywriter is pleased!
+So focus on the typography, text division and order to optimise your site to ensure that both your audience and copywriter are pleased!

 Asking users for too much information

 There is a reason why your users come to your website – don’t interrupt and spoil their experience by overloading your site with forms that contain too many fields.
 In fact, forms should contain as few fields as possible and with questions that are most relevant to your business (i.e., sometimes a phone number is not necessary).

 In reality, this is a tough task, because more fields mean more information for your sales team, but too many mean less interest on your website.
 Catch 22 right?
 Best thing to do is to test!

 We don’t need to be reminded that mobile is on the rise, and if you do – just an FYI: YouTube has started to roll out YouTube TV where you can watch television from your mobile device straight from YouTube.
 So what are the important things to remember?

 - Cross-device testing – make sure your website loads and functions properly on ALL devices.

 - The simpler, the better – fewer the taps on your screen the better.

 Large is okay, but then you get TOO large.
 Make sure not to go overboard and stuff the header with too much content.
 A fixed header should still allow for comfortable browsing, and it most certainly shouldn’t overpower the content when you scroll.